bencecsiba/bencecsiba.github.io/docs/_posts/2024-03-21-FPL-autogluon.markdown

 ![AutoGluon_Ensemble](/assets/ensemble_model.png)

 When testing the other models that I have built thus far, the AutoGluon model does not perform particuarly well, although better than the simple random forest, as expected.
-The results are displayed in the table below.
+The results are displayed in the table below, comparing the performances of the models to players of the FPL game.

 |               |  Mean Fraction of Top Score |   Mean Fraction of Average Score |
 |:--------------|-----------------:|-----------------:|